uon-team/server/README.md

 ### Usage
-To get Let's Encrypt certificates for your server, you simply need to add the module to your application's main module imports :
+To get Let's Encrypt certificates for your server, you simply need to add the module with a config to your application's main module imports :

 ```typescript